Written by Tim Boston and updated by Sarena-Rae Santos in February of 2024.

 - Pinch of sea salt

 *You can also add a scoop of collagen for even more nutritional value.
-Add a dollop of fresh whipped cream and/or a sprinkle of nutmeg or cinnamon for a truly luxurious treat.
+Add a dollop of real whipped cream and/or a sprinkle of nutmeg or cinnamon for a truly luxurious treat.

 Step 1: Combine all ingredients in a pan.